alexjuda/dotfiles/linux/ansible/README.md

 # Configuring with Ansible

-This tool uses Ansible to configure a new device from a host device over SSH.
+This tool uses Ansible to configure a new device (target) from a controller device (something you already have under control) over SSH.

 ## Pre-requisites